Top 10 Fast Growing Shrubs

 Ilex vomitoria, Zones 7 to 10

-This native evergreen shrub forms dense thickets well suited for screens, hedges, windbreaks and barriers.
+This native evergreen fast growing shrub forms dense thickets well suited for screens, hedges, windbreaks and barriers.
 It can be espaliered or trained as a small tree or topiary.
 The red berries brighten the winter landscape and provide food for the birds.

 Why we love it: Its adaptability, along with drought- and disease-tolerance, makes it a long-lived native alternative to boxwood.